ronbha7/possession-value-optimization/README.md

 NBA teams constantly face a single question: *which shots should we take?* Shot type, distance, and context all shape whether a possession ends in points.
 Small shifts in shot selection—pushing a few low-value attempts toward higher-value ones—can add up over a season.

 This project reframes shot prediction as a **policy optimization problem**.
 We don’t stop at “this shot goes in 40% of the time.”
-We convert that into expected value (EV), then ask: *if we reallocate 2pt shots to 3pt only when the counterfactual 3pt EV beats the current 2pt EV by at least X, how much do we gain?* That’s the kind of lever a coach or front office can actually use.
+We convert that into expected value (EV), then ask: *if we reallocate 2pt shots to 3pt only when the counterfactual 3pt EV beats the current 2pt EV by at least X, how much do we gain?*

 ---

-## What We Built
+## What I Built

 **Data** — Shot-level logs (distance, defender, shot clock, dribbles, touch time, period, game clock, make/miss).
-We use a time-based 80/20 split by game so we never leak future information.
+I use a time-based 80/20 split by game so we never leak future information.

-**Feature engineering** — We derive time remaining, late-clock and defender-tight flags, shot-distance bins, and missing-data indicators.
+**Feature engineering** — Derive time remaining, late-clock and defender-tight flags, shot-distance bins, and missing-data indicators.
 Player-level aggregates (e.g. make rate, 3pt rate) are computed on the **train set only**; test and cold-start players get global defaults.
-No W or final margin—we avoid leakage.
+No W or final margin, we avoid leakage.

-**Modeling** — We train baseline, logistic regression, random forest, and XGBoost; we calibrate XGBoost (isotonic) so probabilities are usable for EV.
+**Modeling** — Train baseline, logistic regression, random forest, and XGBoost; we calibrate XGBoost (isotonic) so probabilities are usable for EV.
 Best test ROC-AUC in our run is ~0.64 (RF); we use the calibrated XGB for all EV and policy work.

-**Expected value** — For every shot we compute EV = P(make) × point value (2 or 3).
+**Expected value** — For every shot, compute EV = P(make) × point value (2 or 3).
 That’s the core output: expected points per attempt.

 **Policy layer** — For each 2pt shot we estimate the *counterfactual* 3pt EV (same context, shot at 23.5 ft).
 Uplift = EV3_counterfactual − EV2.
 We then sweep thresholds: “Replace only when uplift > δ.”
 For each δ we get the share of shots reallocated and the gain per 100 shots.
-We run bootstrap (500 samples) at a default threshold (0.05) and report a 95% CI so we can say how stable the gain is.
+Next, run bootstrap (500 samples) at a default threshold (0.05) and report a 95% CI so we can say how stable the gain is.

 ---